lanl/dfnWorks/Documentation/sphinx-docs/source/tutorial_TPL.rst

     2025-05-22 13:27:02,448 INFO --> Combing Images and Making PDF
     2025-05-22 13:27:02,449 INFO --> Making Table of Contents
     2025-05-22 13:27:06,588 INFO --> Output report is written into output_output_report.pdf

+When working with dfnWorks, the generated reports provide valuable insights into the created discrete fracture network (DFN).
+Below are descriptions of the different visualizations commonly included, such as the plot of fracture radii distribution, Rose Diagrams, Stereonets, and density plots.
+1. Plot of Fracture Radii Distribution

+    Description : This plot displays the distribution of radii of the fractures within the network.
+It typically shows the frequency of fractures against their corresponding radii on the x-axis.
+    Purpose : The goal is to analyze how fracture sizes are distributed within the modeled volume, which is important for understanding how size may influence fluid flow and connectivity in the subsurface environment.
+    Interpretation :
+        A normal distribution might indicate that most fractures are of average size, while very few are extremely small or large.
+        A truncated power law could suggest that smaller fractures are more common, with larger fractures being rarer, which is a common characteristic in geological formations.

+2. Rose Diagrams

+    Description : A Rose Diagram (or Rose Plot) represents the directional distribution of fractures.
+It visualizes the number of fractures or their orientations in relation to a specified reference direction, often presented as a circular plot.
+    Purpose : Rose Diagrams help identify preferred orientations in the fracture network.
+They can reveal patterns of anisotropy in the fractures, which can be critical for understanding flow pathways in a reservoir or aquifer.
+    Interpretation :
+        Peaks in the diagram indicate directions with a higher concentration of fractures.
+        A uniform distribution suggests a random orientation across the modeled area, while multiple peaks could indicate the influence of geological processes such as tectonic forces.

+3. Stereonets

+    Description : A Stereonet is a more advanced visualization that plots the orientations of fractures in a three-dimensional context, often represented on a two-dimensional plane.
+It allows for a clearer understanding of how fractures are situated in space with respect to their dip and strike.
+    Purpose : Stereonets are particularly useful for geologists to visualize the spatial relationships between fractures and to analyze their 3D geometry.
+    Interpretation :
+        The distribution of points on the stereonet can reveal clustering of fracture orientations or indicate dominant fracture systems.
+        Patterns may reveal structural controls on fracture formation, like fault systems or fold axes.

+4. Density Plot

+    Description : A density plot visualizes the concentration of fractures in space, often represented as a 2D or 3D distribution of fracture density per unit area or volume.
+    Purpose : This plot helps to visualize where fractures are more densely packed, which can influence the flow of fluids through the medium.
+It can indicate areas of potential resource accumulation or zones that might exhibit different hydraulic properties.
+    Interpretation :
+        High-density regions suggest areas with greater connectivity and potential for fluid movement, while low-density areas might correspond to barriers against flow.
+        Patterns in the density plot can provide insights into the geologic processes that led to the current fracture distribution.

+Conclusion

+The various plots generated by dfnWorks in its reports serve as essential tools for analyzing the characteristics of fracture networks.
+Each visualization provides unique insights into aspects such as size distribution, orientation, and spatial density of fractures, helping to inform decisions in resource management, environmental assessment, and geological modeling.
+Through careful interpretation of these diagrams, users can enhance their understanding of subsurface flow behavior and the roles played by fractures in geological formations.

 .. figure:: figures/tpl_report_page_2.png